Information for carers

 - Covid-19 Mutual Aid UK - get local support

 If you need to provide care to support a vulnerable person, you need to do so safely.
-Full guidance on social distancing can be found on GOV.UK.
+Guidance on staying self and helping to prevent the spread of COVID-19 can be found online.

 You can sign up to a repeat prescription delivery service if the person you care for is reliant on regular prescription medication.
 For further information and to check if your GP surgery uses this service see Free online prescription service (NHS).

-Personal assistants (PAs) may not be able to support the person you look after if they need to shield or self-isolate..
+Personal assistants (PAs) may not be able to support the person you look after if they become ill.
 If this happens, you should contact them in the first instance for advice.